chrisb2/water-system/README.md

 I used a polycarbonate box with a build-in O-ring seal.
 A [PTFE breathable vent](https://nicegear.nz/product/waterproof-breathable-enclosure-vent) was fitted to allow air, but not water vapor in and out.
-The electrical connections exiting the container to the water system must be completely sealed.
+The electrical connections exiting the container to the watering system must be completely sealed.

 ## Usage